Tanner-Eischen/MarsGIS/README.md

 **Status:** Phase 6 Complete - Production Ready

+⚠️ **Implementation Note**: The analysis pipeline and navigation engine are currently stub implementations that return empty results.
+The infrastructure (CLI, data management, Docker) is fully functional, but terrain analysis and path planning logic need to be implemented.
+See [Development](#development) section for details.

 ## Features

 - **Multi-Resolution DEM Processing**: Support for MOLA, HiRISE, and CTX Mars elevation datasets